The Darkside Detective

-The Darkside Detective is a 2017 point-and-click adventure video game developed by Spooky Doorway, and published by Akupara Games.
+The Darkside Detective is a 2017 point-and-click adventure developed by Spooky Doorway, and published by Akupara Games.
 It was released for Microsoft Windows, macOS, and Linux on July 27, 2017, for Nintendo Switch on February 7, 2018 and for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Stadia in April 2021.
 A version for the Atari VCS released in August 2021.
 A limited run of 5,000 physical copies for the Nintendo Switch was released on 26 September 2019.
+A sequel, The Darkside Detective: A Fumble in the Dark, was released in April 2021.

 Game Setting

 Darkside Detective is set on the fictional city of Twin Lakes, a metropolis known for its occasional reports of criminal activity though several of them are discovered to be of a supernatural nature, as the city is linked to an otherworldly ghost world reflection of itself known as the 'Darkside'.
 Owing to this, the Twin Lakes' police department keeps its own (though underfunded) branch known as the Darkside Division, headed by Detective Francis McQueen and his partner Patrick Dooley, who investigate such cases.

 The game is known for its satirical nature, drawing multiple references to pop culture, including its case names such as "Buy Hard" or "Don of the Dead".
 It also draws strong influence from buddy cop, science fiction and horror movie genres.
 All cases but "Buy Hard", "Polterguys" and "Baits Motel" (which are part of the Bonus Cases made available with an update) are available with the game.